fluidstate-preact

 import { createReactive } from "fluidstate"; import { withReactive } from "fluidstate-preact"; export const counterStore = createReactive({ count: 0, increment() { counterStore.count++; }, decrement() { counterStore.count--; }, }); export const App = withReactive(() => { return ( <div> <h1>Counter: {counterStore.count}</h1> <button onClick={counterStore.increment}>Increment</button> <button onClick={counterStore.decrement}>Decrement</button> </div> ); });

-, allowing you to update parts of your UI without re-rendering the entire component.
-This requires @preact/signals
+The useSignals hook is the most performant option.
+It bridges fluidstate state with @preact/signals, allowing you to update parts of your UI without re-rendering the entire component.
+This requires @preact/signals to be installed.

 import { createReactive } from "fluidstate"; import { useSignals } from "fluidstate-preact/signals"; export const counterStore = createReactive({ count: 0, increment() { counterStore.count++; }, decrement() { counterStore.count--; }, }); let i = 0; export const App = () => { // `get` is a function that creates a Preact signal for a given piece of state. const get = useSignals(); // The component itself only renders once.
 Only the text nodes update. console.log("App render", ++i); return ( <div> <h1>Counter: {get(() => counterStore.count)}</h1> <button onClick={counterStore.increment}>Increment</button> <button onClick={counterStore.decrement}>Decrement</button> </div> ); };